Foundation Models for Causal Inference via Prior-Data Fitted Networks: Experiments

+\textbf{Results on standard CATE estimation.} We benchmark our model on ten synthetic datasets generated under diverse mechanisms, with implementation details in Appendix~\ref{app:implementation}.
+In addition, we evaluate on a semi-synthetic version of the Jobs dataset \citep{smith2005does}, derived from the widely used LaLonde study \citep{lalonde1986evaluating}.
+Here, we generate outcomes to create a semi-synthetic dataset and allow for evaluation against ground-truth.

-Table~\ref{tab:results_jobs} shows the benchmarking results on the Jobs dataset.
-Table~\ref{tab:results_cate} shows the benchmarking results on 10 synthetic datasets.
-The experiments demonstrate that our CausalFM achieves competitive CATE estimation performance on these datasets, \emph{without the need to re-train the model}.
+Table~\ref{tab:results_syn_cate} reports the averaged PEHE across the synthetic datasets (full results in the Appendix) and the Jobs dataset.
+Our experiments show that CausalFM achieves competitive CATE estimation performance across all benchmarks, \emph{without requiring model retraining}.